zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ### Settings

 Extensions may also want to provide settings to the user.

-[TODO!]: write this

-It would be pretty trivial to just allow apps to provide a `FormPage` as their settings page.
-That would hilariously just work I think.
-I dunno if Adaptive Cards is great for real-time saving of settings though.

-We probably also want to provide a helper class for storing settings, so that apps don't need to worry too much about mucking around with that.
-I'm especially thinking about storing credentials securely.
+They can do this by implementing the `ICommandSettings` interface.
+This interface has a single property, `SettingsPage`, which is a `FormPage`.
+(We're adding the layer of abstraction here to allow for further additions to `ICommandSettings` in the future.)

+In the DevPal settings page, we can then link to each extension's given settings page.
+As these pages are just `FormPage`s, they can be as simple or as complex as the extension developer wants, and they're rendered and interacted with in the same way.

+We're then additionally going to provide a collection of settings helpers for developers in the helper SDK.
+This should allow developers to quickly work to add settings, without mucking around in building the form JSON themselves.

 ## Helper SDK Classes